Course 1: Foundations of Cybersecurity

 Google CyberSecurity Certification Course 1: Final Thoughts

 My foray into the world of cybersecurity went as well as I expected.
-Foundations of Cybersecurity is of course, a small step to take in the vastly diverse security space but I got all the information and learnings I needed to convince me to continue.
+Google’s Foundations of Cybersecurity is of course, a small step to take in the vastly diverse security space but I got all the information and learnings I needed to convince me to continue.
 Course 1 was easy enough with lessons well-presented and structured, while leaving me curious about the courses and labwork to come.

 I did struggle to keep myself focused on more than one instance—whether from the lack of caffeine or the tediousness of the lessons, I can’t remember.
 But I did get through it and I’m still here.
 Also, I certainly didn’t expect to be entertained when taking this course so it’s all part of the learning process.
 This isn’t to say that cybersecurity is dull because the reality couldn’t be farther than that — well at least, according to the lecturers and guest experts.
-But be ready to do a lot of reading and studying and learning before you get to the exciting part of hands-on security work.
-Spoiler alert: it does get there if you hang in long enough.
-Now on to the next!